d0uble0deven/unit1_project/readme.md

 Once the user correctly answers ten questions, the user is treated to confetti and cheerful mariachi music.
 The user must reload the page to start a new game.

 ### User Stories:
+As a user I want to learn basic math operations in a positive environment.
-As a user I want second chances on incorrect answers to improve my math skills.
+As a user I want second chances to answer questions.
-As a user I want to receive positive feedback to encourage me to learn my math skills.
+As a user I want to learn through repitition.

 ### Stretch Goals:
-Add a feature where mutiple equations appear and user must solve them as quickly as possible.
-Add a timer for the math equations.
-Put multiple choice options in the buttons themselves.
+- Add a feature where mutiple equations appear and user must solve them as quickly as possible.
+- Add a timer for the math equations.
+- Put multiple choice options in the buttons themselves.
+- Randomize equations through template literals and advanced game logic.

 Deploymed Site: http://kids_game.surge.sh/